algernhon/rop-map/README.md

  # 🤝 Credits

 This project is open to anyone who wants to help!
-Feel free to fork and pull request or to contact me.
+Feel free to fork and pull request or to contact me on contact [at] rop-map.com.

 A big thanks to:
 - MapleCreature